ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 # mariecurie-interview-scenarios

+Usage: This repository and scenario is designed as a way to assess team and skill fit for a backend C# developer within the Marie Curie digital development team.

+## Task
-We would like you to demonstrate your development skills by delivering a single page web site, based on a set of requirements that match the way we deliver solutions within our team.
+We would like you to demonstrate your development skills by delivering a single page web site based on a set of requirements that match the way we deliver solutions within our team.

 * Please timebox your work on this.
 We don't expect this task should take longer than **2 hours**.
 * You will need a **GitHub account** to clone this (mariecurie-interview-scenarios) repository